-- For the ultimate experience, the Trainer for a Day allows teenagers to work alongside SeaWorld's trainers as they coach and care for dolphins.
+- For the ultimate experience, the Trainer for a Day program allows teenagers to work alongside SeaWorld's trainers as they coach and care for dolphins.

 - Sesame Street Bay of Play combines rides and play areas all themed around "Sesame Street" characters.

-- Sharing a meal next to a killer whale tank with Dine with Orcas is memorable for any age and provides with multiple benefits.
-Not only does it eliminate the need to search for a table while balancing multiple meals on trays, the distraction of watching orcas swim and train means younger kids will stay put long enough for the adults to finish their meal too.
+- Sharing a meal next to a whale tank during Dine with Orcas is memorable for any age.
+And not only does it eliminate the need to search for a table while balancing multiple meals on trays, but the distraction of watching orcas swim and train means younger kids will stay put long enough for the adults to finish their meals, too.